One of the questions we get frequently at SGPT is about how to do better at pull-ups.

 BONUS TIP #1: READ AND WATCH VIDEOS

 Check out the SGPT interview with Lee Wade Turner—one of the Bar-Barians.

 BONUS TIP #2: MAKE SURE YOU’RE ALLOWING FOR RECOVERY

 After a hard workout like Murph, you should take a day of rest.

 Foam roll your muscles, stretch them and do some yoga.
-In order to be a long term athlete—if you’re rocking workouts in your 40s and 50’s–you need to take care of your body and stretch.
+To be a long term athlete — if you’re rocking workouts in your 40s and 50s – you need to take care of your body and stretch.

 Pay good attention to your wrists and forearms.
 If you get tendonitis, use the tips below.

 Question: What is a good weighted vest to wear during workouts that will last a long time and have a good price?